-Although India is considered the homeland of Ayurveda, Ayurvedic medicine is of particular importance in Sri Lanka.
-The Sri Lankan Ministry of Health and Indigenous Medicine has a Department of Ayurveda, demonstrating the extent to which medicine in Sri Lanka relies on Ayurvedic teachings.
+Although India is considered the homeland of Ayurveda, Ayurvedic medicine is also of particular importance in Sri Lanka.
+The Sri Lankan Ministry of Health and Indigenous Medicine has a Department of Ayurveda, demonstrating the extent to which they have faith in Ayurvedic teachings.

 The principles of Ayurveda are universal, however Ayurvedic Medicines and Ayurvedic treatments vary from region to region.
-Some families in Sri Lanka have passed original Ayurvedic recipes from one generation to another, resulting in an incredible range of Ayurvedic recipes across Sri Lanka.
+Families pass on original Ayurvedic recipes from one generation to another, resulting in an incredible range of Ayurvedic recipes across the different regions of Sri Lanka.

-Intensive Ayurveda in Sri Lanka differs slightly from treatment in India, however the aim is exactly the same - to bring your body and mind into balance.
+Intensive Ayurveda programmes here differ slightly from those in India, however the aim and efficacy is exactly the same - bringing your body and mind into balance.

 The most popular, complete Ayurvedic treatment in Sri Lanka isPanchakarma, which focuses on Ayurvedic detox.
 It takes a minimum of two or three weeks and includes anAyurvedic diet.
 The treatment is highly individual and it is prescribed by an ayurvedic doctor, who will determine the right cosmetic treatments, medicines and menu.
-Panchakarma can be supported by yoga, which is offered in most of our resorts that offer Ayurveda in Sri Lanka.
+Panchakarma treatment is supported by yoga sessions and is included in most of our Ayurveda resorts' programmes.

-Even in the most luxurious Ayurvedic resorts in Sri Lanka, it is advised to bring comfortable, casual clothes with you.
+Even in our most luxurious Ayurvedic resorts, it is advised to bring comfortable, casual clothes with you.
 Light, smart-casual clothes are recommended in public areas (e.g. in restaurants).

 The monsoon season in the south-west of Sri Lanka, where most of the SpaDreams hotels are located, lasts from May to September.
 In the north-east the monsoon season lasts from December to February.

 The monsoon season is often advised as the best time for Ayurveda - the rain cleans the air and moisture supports detoxification as skin pores open more easily.
 The "rainy season" does not mean it will rain at all times, but it may get cold in the evening.
 You should be prepared for the sun (hat and suncream) as well as for the rain during your time here.

 What To See